kubearmor/KubeArmor/getting-started/use-cases.md

   <summary><h2>Limit access to raw database tables in the pod</h2></summary>

 ### Description
 MySQL and other database systems keep their raw tables in a specific folder path.
-This path can either if a path in a volume mount or local to the pod.
+This path can either be a path in a volume mount or local to the pod.
 Typically, these raw tables are accessed only by certain set of processes such as `mysqld`, `mysqldump`, `mysqladmin`.
 Any other binary should never be allowed to read or write into this folder.

 ### Attack Scenario
 Attackers will try to: